 Lisle creates live art for worship, conferences, and private events.

 Lisle leads creative retreats of all kinds for churches & communities.

 Commission Lisle to create art, banners, or videos for your church or personal collection.

-As an artist, retreat leader, and worship consultant, Lisle works with communities of all kinds across the nation.
+As an artist, retreat leader, and creative entrepreneur, Lisle works with communities of all kinds across the nation.
 She is the founder and creative director of A Sanctified Art LLC, a collaborative arts ministry providing multimedia resources for churches.
 As an ordained Minister of the Word and Sacrament in the Presbyterian Church (USA), she approaches her work as an artist primarily through the lenses of pastor and theologian.
-Residing in Black Mountain, North Carolina, with her husband and pup, Max, she has a deep love for exploring mountains, creative opportunities of all kinds, and new ways to be church.
+Residing in Black Mountain, North Carolina, with her husband and 2 wiggly pups, Max and Maven, she has a deep love for exploring mountains, creative opportunities of all kinds, and new ways to be church.
 Her work and writings have been featured in Reformed Worship, Call to Worship, NEXT Church, and Presbyterians Today.

 Lisle leads retreats for groups of all kinds (around varying themes), offers live painting for worship and events, and creates commissioned art for churches and individual collectors.